caltechlibrary/newt/newt-presentation.md

 # Insights from experiment

-- "Off the shelf" microservices can make application construction easier
+- A few "Off the shelf" microservices can make application construction easier
-- Orchestrating the data pipeline in YAML seems reasonable
+- Orchestrating the data pipeline in YAML is reasonable
 - SQL turns some people off
   - models could be bootstraped from Newt's YAML
-- Pandoc templates are simple to learn, well documented at [pandoc.org](https://pandoc.org)
+- Pandoc templates are simple to learn and well documented at [pandoc.org](https://pandoc.org)
 - Newt stack plays well with HTML5 and front-end best practices
 - I encountered an unexpected result ...

-# The unexpected result
+# An unexpected result

 - Newt like PostgREST and Pandoc **do not require** shared syncronous state
 - Postgres can be deployed in a [HA cluster](High-availability "high available cluster")

-> The Newt stack can scale big
+> The Newt stack can scale really big

 # Newt has weaknesses